kevinhayen/grandma3_fixture_to_presets/README.md

 ## Installation

 1. In the plugin pool, create a new plugin
-2. close the plugin if the editor opens
+2. close the plugin editor if the editor opens
 3. label the plugin in the plugin pool as "fixture_to_presets", or another name as desired
 4. now edit this plugin, the plugin editor opens
 5. Click "Insert new ComponentLua"